JohnRDOrazio/jQuery-Clock-Plugin/README.md

 If you would like to see a live demo that uses a server generated timestamp, take a look here: **https://www.johnromanodorazio.com/jQueryClock.php**

-Yet another demo using an NTP server generated timestamp can be found here:

 ## NTP Timestamp Live example

 A timestamp generated from an NTP server can also be used.
 See the example here: **https://www.johnromanodorazio.com/ntptest.php**